panmar/blog/content/locality-sensitive-hashing-minhash.rst

         mems.remove(similar_mems)
         all_features.remove(f)

-Notice that when we actually pick a random feature, remove it from **all_features** and pick a next one, we are actually interested in some random ordering of the features.
-So instead of this cumbersome procedure we could just randomly *shuffle* **all_features** and process them in order:
+Notice that when we actually pick a random feature, remove it from **all_features**, and pick another one, what we’re really doing is generating a random ordering of the features.
+Instead of this cumbersome process, we could simply *shuffle* **all_features** and process them in order:

 .. code-block:: Python